astronomer/airflow-guides/guides/airflow-azure-data-explorer.md

 tags: ["Integrations", "Azure", "DAGs"]
 ---

-> Note: All code in this guide can be found in [this Github repo](https://github.com/astronomer/azure-operator-tutorials).

 ## Overview

 [Azure Data Explorer](https://azure.microsoft.com/en-us/services/data-explorer/) (ADX) is a managed data analytics service used for performing real-time analysis of large volumes of streaming data.
 It's particularly useful for IoT applications, big data logging platforms, and SaaS applications.